apache/pekko/docs/src/main/paradox/typed/dispatchers.md

 This is the recommended way of dealing with any kind of blocking in reactive applications.

-For a similar discussion specifically about Akka HTTP, refer to @extref[Handling blocking operations in Akka HTTP](akka.http:handling-blocking-operations-in-akka-http-routes.html).
+For a similar discussion specifically about Pekko HTTP, refer to @extref[Handling blocking operations in Pekko HTTP](pekko.http:handling-blocking-operations-in-akka-http-routes.html).

 ### Available solutions to blocking operations